denyncrawford/native-barcode-scanner/README.md

 # Native Barcode Scanner

-It is a simple utility inspired by [simple-barcode-scanner](https://github.com/hadeeb/simple-barcode-scanner) but made as a native and global keyboard scanner driver for Node, this means that it doesn't depend on the browser and it listens even when no GUI/UI is open.
+It is a simple utility inspired by [simple-barcode-scanner](https://github.com/hadeeb/simple-barcode-scanner) but made as a native and global keyboard scanner driver for Node, this means that it doesn't depend on the browser and it listens even when no GUI/UI is focused.

 Most barcode scanners act like a keyboard, NBS handles this by listening for native events without using the DOM API.
 This is useful for scanning without focusing on any screen and works for multiple devices.

 ### Why?

 I needed a way to use multiple scanners on a PC without depending on one window being foused.
-It is not viable nor reliable to use on electron or browser at work machines used by several users at time.
+It is not viable / reliable to use on electron and browser runing on machines used by several users at time.

-**Don't scare!** NBS is pretty simple too and it can be used with a sigle scanner o a simple app :D, but with the security that data is not getting lost anymore.
+**Don't scare!** NBS is pretty simple too and it can be used with a sigle scanner on a simple app :D, but with the security that data is not getting lost anymore.

 ### How?

-Barcode scanners are HID devices also, but theres one trick, they are **FORBIDEN** by some systems...
+Barcode scanners are HID devices also, but there's one trick, they are **FORBIDEN** by some systems...
 Basically they doesn't allow HID connections for keyboards and mouses for security reasons.
 So while looking for a solution I found that `node-hid` is not that useful and we can't take a direct connection from the device.

-**So, how it is native?** Well, this is the bittersweet part: We use Java to capture native/global key bindings and you have to install it :/ but it is not that hard :B. This is because neither Node or Deno support native events for keybindings.
+**So, how it is native?** Well, this is the bittersweet part: We use Java to capture native/global keys and keybindings events, and yeah... you have to install it :/ but it is not that hard :B (I mean, probably you have it already installed, you know... minecraft).
+This is because neither Node or Deno support native events for keyboards and mices.
 Anyway, it is incredibly fast as well.

-> I'm currently looking for a C++ solution like ioHook but it's installation is a little bit cursed, and it crashes all the time (at least for me and my builds) if you want to contribute with a native way to listen to keybindings and pipe them to JS please make a PR :D.
+> I'm currently looking for a C++ solution like ioHook but its installation is a little bit cursed, and it crashes all the time (at least for me and my builds) if you want to contribute with a native way to listen to key events and pipe them to JS please make a PR :D.

 ##  📦 Install